stowball/react-native-bem/README.md

 A BEM-inspired method to styling React Native components.

-The [BEM](http://getbem.com) methodology and naming convention allows us to reduce the complexity of styling and develop with speed and predictability.
+The [BEM](http://getbem.com) methodology and naming convention allows us to reduce the complexity of styling, and develop with speed and predictability.
 By following a similar approach to naming, modifiers and states (not to be confused with a component's internal state), we can create self-contained, easily styled components in any situation.

 [![npm version](https://badge.fury.io/js/react-native-bem.svg)](https://badge.fury.io/js/react-native-bem)
 [![Build Status](https://travis-ci.org/stowball/react-native-bem.svg?branch=master)](https://travis-ci.org/stowball/react-native-bem)